Partner Lifecycle16 min read

 The 6 Partner Lifecycle Stages

-Every partner relationship progresses through six distinct stages:
+Every referral partner relationship progresses through six distinct stages:

-- Recruitment & Selection: Identify and attract ideal partners
+1. Recruitment & Selection: Identify and attract ideal referral partners

-- Onboarding & Activation: Enable partners to start selling
+2. Onboarding & Activation: Enable partners to start referring

-- Engagement & Growth: Drive consistent activity and revenue
+4. Engagement & Growth: Drive consistent referrals and recurring revenue

 Lifecycle Reality:

-Without intentional lifecycle management, 65% of partners never register a single deal, and 80% churn within the first year.
-Structured lifecycle programs reduce churn to 20-30% and increase partner productivity by 3-5x.
+Without intentional lifecycle management, 65% of partners never submit a single referral, and 80% go quiet within the first year.
+Structured lifecycle programs reduce churn to 20-30% and increase partner productivity by 3-5x—and because MSPs sell recurring contracts, every retained partner compounds MRR year after year.

 Stage 1: Recruitment & Selection